iExecBlockchainComputing/iexec-sdk/CLI.md

 # --user <address>
-iexec workerpool init # init the workerpool template iexec workerpool deploy # deploy the workerpool on the blockchain iexec workerpool publish [workerpoolAddress] --price <amount> [unit] # publish an workerpoolorder to make your workerpool computing power publicly available on the marketplace iexec workerpool unpublish [workerpoolAddress] # unpublish the last published workerpoolorder for specified workerpool iexec workerpool unpublish [workerpoolAddress] --all # unpublish all the published workerpoolorders for specified workerpool
+iexec workerpool init # init the workerpool template iexec workerpool deploy # deploy the workerpool on the blockchain iexec workerpool set-api-url <url> [workerpoolAddress] # declare the workerpool API URL on the blockchain iexec workerpool publish [workerpoolAddress] --price <amount> [unit] # publish an workerpoolorder to make your workerpool computing power publicly available on the marketplace iexec workerpool unpublish [workerpoolAddress] # unpublish the last published workerpoolorder for specified workerpool iexec workerpool unpublish [workerpoolAddress] --all # unpublish all the published workerpoolorders for specified workerpool